Skip to content

 3. Review & Approve Test Cases

 Generated test cases appear in the Test Cases tab.
-Filter by section (Functional / Non-Functional / Security), select individual rows or click Approve All, then proceed to step 4.
+Filter by section (Functional / Non-Functional / Security), approve individual rows or click Approve All.
+Buttons 2–4 in the sidebar stay disabled until at least one test case is approved.

 @test-pilot-qa /mockdata